-Being the third largest producer of coffee in the world, Colombia is definitely a heaven for coffee lovers.
-Colombia boasts with coffee of excellent quality, long tradition, and persistent growers who strive to excel the standards.
+Being the third-largest producer of coffee in the world, Colombia is definitely a heaven for coffee lovers.
+The country boasts coffee of excellent quality, long tradition, and persistent growers who strive to excel at the standards.

 - Best Colombian coffee brands

 - How to make Colombian coffee

 - Colombian Coffee Brands: a recap

 Coffee from Colombia is unique for a couple of reasons:

 The country has a diverse climate and landscape, which enables them to grow and produce many different varieties of the coffee flavor profile.

 - Traces of chocolate, nut flavors; it has more body and less acidity than other coffees from the country